 Other important (and not minor) issue to address is the influence of the Lam\'e constants on the spectrum.
 As is stated in \cite{MR3962898}, the Lam\'e constant $\lambda$ makes the spectrum of the elasticity problem change, implying to consider families of spectrums depending on $\lambda$.
-In fact, when this Lam\'e constant when blows up (namely, the Poisson ratio tends to $1/2$), forces to analyze the limit problem which coincides with the Stokes eigenvalue problem.
-This means that the spectrum of elasticity converges the spectrum of Stokes when $\lambda\rightarrow \infty$.
+In fact, when this Lamé constant blows up (namely, when the Poisson ratio tends to 1/2), one is forced to analyze the limit problem, which coincides with the Stokes eigenvalue problem.
 It is for this reason that a mixed formulation is a suitable way to analyze the nearly incompressible and perfectly incompressible regimes for elasticity.
-This was also studied in \cite{MR4570534} in two and three dimensions with a finite element method.
-Now we are interested in investigating if the VEM is capable to capture the spectrum of elasticity with polygonal meshes and what effects cause the stabilization of the VEM with respect to the spurious eigenmodes and the convergence orders.
+Now our aim is to extend the numerical analysis of the mixed finite element method proposed in \cite{MR4570534}, to a suitable VEM that corresponds to an extension of the classic VEM spaces that approximate vectors to tensor fields.